limbernie/limbernie.github.io/_posts/2018-08-15-rotating-fortress-1.0.1-walkthrough.md

 ### Flag: 3

-Armed with `decrypt.sh`, I went back to decrypt the message at `home.html` which was actually part of `/resources/Harpocrates.gif`.
+Armed with `decrypt.sh`, I went back to decipher the message at `home.html` which was actually part of `/resources/Harpocrates.gif`.

 ![Harpocrates.gif](/assets/images/posts/rotating-fortress-1.0.1-walkthrough/def1561a.png)